jawadali4819/jawadali4819/README.md

 Hello! 👋 I'm **Jawad Ali**,
-a passionate **Bachelor of Science in Artificial Intelligence (BSAI)** student with a keen interest in exploring the intersection of AI and web development.
-I specialize in building solutions that leverage AI and front-end technologies to solve real-world problems.
-Currently, I’m delving into generative AI and interactive web design.
+**Bachelor of Science in Artificial Intelligence (BSAI)** student with a keen interest in exploring the intersection of AI and web development.
+I specialize in building solutions that leverage AI technologies to solve real-world problems.
+Currently, I’m delving into generative AI and its role in real world applications.

 ## Skills